AntennaHouse/focheck/README.md

 ### Standalone

-1. If the properties in `build.properties` are not correct for your system, then copy `build.properties` to `build.local.properties` in the same directory.
+1. If the properties in `build.properties` are not correct for your system, then copy `build.properties` to `build.local.properties` in the same directory and set the correct values there.
  - You can delete or comment out any properties in `build.local.properties` that you don't need to change.
 1. Run Ant.